 However, with the Christianization of Gaul, Saturn disappeared in favor of the Sabbath, hence samedi (sambati dies), while the day of the Sun was replaced by the day of the Lord (dies dominicus) which became dimanche.
 The Anglo-Saxon countries have kept the original forms for the last two days of the week.

 December — décembre

-The months in French are quite similar to the month in English, but like the days of the week, they are not capitalised.
-Be careful with pronunciation however, some months are more difficult to pronounce than others.
+The months in French are quite similar to the month in English, but like the days of the week, they are not capitalized.
+Be careful with pronunciation, however, some months are more difficult to pronounce than others.

 Years in French

 To say the year in French, you’ll need to know all the numbers!
 Because the French pronounce the year as an entire number, for example: